 Homepage of Luca Delucchi (GIS technician)

 I graduated in Geography applied to the environment, landscape and tourism from University of Genoa (Italy) in 2008.
 During the first year of my studies I approached GIS software and I viewed them as my future job!
 Then I started playing with Free and Open Source GIS software, especially with GRASS GIS.
-For my thesis, about a small ski and thermal resort in the north-west of Italy called Lurisia, I used such software for geographic data analysis and mapping.

-QGIS: I developed a plugin, OGR2Layers, which creates a web page with OpenLayers library and the vector loaded in the QGIS canvas
+- QGIS: I developed a plugin, OGR2Layers, which creates a web page with OpenLayers library and the vector loaded in the QGIS canvas

 - pyModis: it's a “Free and Open Source Python library to automatically download MODIS data from the NASA ftp site and work with them”